 Along with our trust in interest-led learning and our trust that our adventurous children will be safe, patience and time are required to help our life learning children go where their curiosity takes them.
 Children need unstructured time to play, dream, create, and explore.
 We should try and remember that learning is not something that we do to our kids, or that we can produce in them.
 An education is not something they “get”…it is something they create for themselves, on a life-long basis.
 The best learning – perhaps the only real learning – is that which results from our children’s personal interests and investigations, from following their own passions and asking their own questions.
 Our role as parents is to give them time to pursue their own answers, not to provide the “correct” answers.

-Wendy Priesnitz is Life Learning Magazine’s editor, the mother of two grown daughters who grew up without school, and the author of twelve books.
+Wendy Priesnitz is Life Learning Magazine’s founder and editor, the mother of two grown daughters who learned without school, and the author of thirteen books.